svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 >
 > It is possible to move one sub-tree level into another one.
 In such a case plugin's implementation will merge both sub-trees.
 > In case if 2 sub-trees will have collisions of leaf elements, the plugin will ask you regarding whether you want to overwrite the existing pattern with the candidate one.
-> The promt will be provided for each collision.
+> The prompt will be provided for each collision.

 ----

 ## Editing the existing elements

-You can edit an already exisitng patterns.
+You can edit an already existing patterns.

 Just select any target leaf element: